-The hidden network than makes the internet possible
+The hidden network that makes the internet possible

 전선으로 된 네트워크가 광섬유로 바뀌고 있다. 더 빠른 속도를 보장하는 이 케이블은 전 세계를 묶어주는 역할을 하고 있다. 전기신호를 빛으로 바꾸는 무선신호를 빛으로 바꾸는 기술을 통해 우리는 더 빠른 가상세계를 영위할 수 있게 되었다.